With Google controlling the majority share of online traffic, it’s easy to write off Microsoft’s Bing Ads as a search engine and PPC platform.

 - Paste this snippet of code onto the pages on your site that you want to track.
 You can use a WordPress plugin like Insert Headers and Footers Plugin to do this quickly and automatically.

-When you first log into your Bing account, you’ll immediately see the ads dashboard.
+When you first log into your Microsoft Advertising account, you’ll immediately see the ads dashboard.
 Here, you can create, manage, review, and edit both your search and audience ads.

 - Visits to your site